crismorillo01/Big-Data-Technologies-Project/README.md

 Docker Compose is the recommended way to run the project locally.
 Make sure Docker is running before you launch any of the commands below.
+The `pipeline` service runs the pipeline code and the `app` service serves the Streamlit UI.
+Both services share the same image and write their outputs to `./data`.

 Recommended commands: